5 Things Operations Centers or Control Rooms Need to Assure Success

-- Software can easily integrate third-party, legacy, cloud-based, IoT applications with less overhead than proprietary hardware.
+- The software can easily integrate third-party, legacy, cloud-based, IoT applications with less overhead than proprietary hardware.

-- Software integrates to IT stack/network/architecture, meaning IT teams can use the same security and privacy protocols already in place.
+- The software integrates to IT stack/network/architecture, meaning IT teams can use the same security and privacy protocols already in place.
 Proprietary hardware is usually a closed system with no visibility to IT, thus they can't apply security protocols.

-Any operations centre that is using video data today needs to consider the addition of a computer vision solution.
-Given the rapid increase in video data this is the only scalable way to ensure operators have true, proactive situational awareness.
+Any operations center that is using video data today needs to consider the addition of a computer vision solution.
+Given the rapid increase in video data, this is the only scalable way to ensure operators have true, proactive situational awareness.

 5. TCO Considerations